fleetdm/fleet/docs/Using Fleet/segment-hosts.md

 - Run live queries against one or more teams

-- Grant users access to one or more teams
+- Grant users access to one or more team

 You can manage teams in the Fleet UI by selecting **Settings** > **Teams** in the top navigation.
 From there, you can add or remove teams, manage user access to teams, transfer hosts, or modify team settings.